aseprite/docs/adjustments.md

 # Adjustments

-The Adjustments menu can be accessed with *Edit > Adjustments*, and it contains various options to adjust the colors of the sprite.
+The Adjustments dropdown can be accessed with *Edit > Adjustments*, and it contains various options to adjust the colors of the sprite.

 ## Brightness/Contrast